donnielrt/weakmap-demo/README.md

 ### How to use the demo

 To run the server, run `yarn install && yarn dev` and open http://localhost:8080 in the browser.
-Make sure to keep the console open to see logs from the demo.

 The radio options at the top allow you to use `Objects`, `Maps` or `WeakMaps` to store a random set of data.
 Choose one of them, and click `Fill data` to populate variables with some random data.
 Use the `Lookup values by key` to see the values by key (index).